asifdanishyar/DCD_Milestone_Project/README.md

 ### Future Implementations

 - **Linking Carousles** At the moment **All Recipes** and **My Recipes** pages shows all the recipes.
-But in in future I would like to add links to the carousel images which can redirect users to the spicific recipe of that clicked image.
+But in future I would like to add links to the carousel images which can redirect users to the spicific recipe of that clicked image.
 - **Graphs** possiblities of adding graphs in future to give a statistical overview of the recipes.
 - **Reset Password** A reset password feature can be added in the future.
 - **Recover Password** Password recovery feature if forgotten can also be added in future.